rbyzk/AirPulse_Global/README.md

 ## Deployment Checklist

-- `app.py` is present
+* `app.py` is present
-- `requirements.txt` is present
+* `requirements.txt` is present
-- `.streamlit/config.toml` is present
+* `.streamlit/config.toml` is present
-- `.streamlit/secrets.toml` is not committed
+* `.streamlit/secrets.toml` is not committed
-- API keys are added only through Streamlit secrets
+* API keys are added only through Streamlit secrets
-- local token files remain ignored
+* local token files remain ignored
-- the app runs locally with `streamlit run app.py`
+* the app runs locally with `streamlit run app.py`
-- the GitHub repository is public or accessible to Streamlit Community Cloud
+* the GitHub repository is public or accessible to Streamlit Community Cloud
+* the Streamlit app link is updated in this README
+* the Kaggle notebook link is updated in this README

 ## Disclaimer